-TVA Productions Inc. produced close to 1,600 hours of original programming during the fiscal year ended December 31, 2012 including drama, youth programs, variety and magazine-style shows, galas, documentaries, game shows and real-life series.
+TVA Productions Inc. produced close to 1,560 hours of original programming during the fiscal year ended December 31, 2013 including variety and magazine-style shows, galas, game shows and real-life series.
 TVA Productions' output is produced for airing on the TVA Network, the specialty channels of the Corporation, its Websites as well as on video-on-demand, the Web and mobile network.